Credit Suisse poaches Prudential's Thiam for Asian push

 BUILDING BRIDGES

-Dougan's departure leaves JP Morgan's (JPM.N) Jamie Dimon and Goldman Sachs's (GS.N) Lloyd Blankfein as the only two global banking CEOs still in place since the 2008-09 crisis.
+Dougan's departure leaves JP Morgan's Jamie Dimon and Goldman Sachs's Lloyd Blankfein as the only two global banking CEOs still in place since the 2008-09 crisis.

 The Credit Suisse board backed Dougan over the U.S. settlement, under which the bank pleaded guilty to criminal charges but kept its New York licence.
 However, he was criticised by some politicians and media in Switzerland.